 How to do

-4. Start the exercise by pulling the bar up with the help of your legs and back muscles.
+4. Start pulling the bar up with the help of your legs and back muscles.
 You should press down with your feet and generate force from the floor while lifting the weights.

 You can also do this exercise with dumbbells.
-Just make sure to keep your back flat and drive your hips back as you move.
+Just keep your back flat and drive your hips back as you move.

 2. Bulgarian Split Squats